FerretDB/FerretDB/website/blog/2023-03-31-ferretdb-1-0-ga-mongodb-compatible-database.md

 ## So where are we now?

-With the release of FerretDB 1.0 GA, we are now production-ready, and no breaking changes will be introduced.
+With the release of FerretDB 1.0 GA, no breaking changes will be introduced in the upcoming minor versions.

 We are also proud to announce that FerretDB now has: